+64 9 522 0098

 In order to make the most of this, you must proactively make time to acknowledge mistakes and allow yourself to learn from them.

-Don’t take your mistakes as a negative, bus as an opportunity to grow and develop.
+Don’t take your mistakes as a negative, but as an opportunity to grow and develop as a person.

 At the end of the day, starting a business, like any job, is gonna eat up a lot of your time.
 So why spend time doing something you’re not passionate about?